avi8or/obsidian-cli-quick-notes/README.md

   obsidian-cli [command]

 Available Commands:
-  append         Append text to today's daily note completion     Generate the autocompletion script for the specified shell create         Creates note in vault daily          Creates or opens daily note in vault delete         Delete note in vault help           Help about any command init           Interactive setup wizard move           Move or rename note in vault and update corresponding links
+  alias          Generate a shell alias snippet or install a symlink shortcut append         Append text to today's daily note completion     Generate the autocompletion script for the specified shell create         Creates note in vault daily          Creates or opens daily note in vault delete         Delete note in vault frontmatter    View or modify note frontmatter help           Help about any command init           Interactive setup wizard move           Move or rename note in vault and update corresponding links